brianglass/anastasis/files/6_september.md

 After the 2nd Reading from the Psalter, Kathisma.
 Tone 4.
 Lifted up on the Cross.

-Chief Captain of the bodiless ministers, you stand in GodÂ’s presence and shine with the radiance that comes from there; make bright and sanctify those who faithfully sing your praise, deliver them from every tyranny of the foe and ask for a peaceful life for the Rulers and for all the ends of the earth.
+Chief Captain of the bodiless ministers, you stand in God’s presence and shine with the radiance that comes from there; make bright and sanctify those who faithfully sing your praise, deliver them from every tyranny of the foe and ask for a peaceful life for the Rulers and for all the ends of the earth.

 Glory.
 Both now.